triton-inference-server/server/docs/model_configuration.rst

 ---------

-The following table shows the tensor datatypes supported by the TensorRT Inference Server.
+The following table shows the tensor datatypes supported by the Triton Inference Server.
 The first column shows the name of the datatype as it appears in the model configuration file.
 The other columns show the corresponding datatype for the model frameworks supported by the server and for the Python numpy library.
 If a model